 Causes: Acute tubular necrosis (toxic or ischemic type), glomerular disease, acute interstitial nephritis.

-Important point: Intrinsic azotemia implies dysfunction of the kidney ...
+Important point: Intrinsic azotemia implies dysfunction of ...